Essex Chili Cook-off

 Who can enter?

 Anyone!
-This competition is for farms, farmers, and individual community members.
+This competition is for everyone!
+Individuals, Farms, and Businesses are all welcome!
 We encourage you to get into the spirit of the event by using ingredients from our area farms!

 How do I register as a contestant?